ClonyPDF home

 Where can I get a Germany visa photo near me?

-Photo studios, pharmacies, and print shops near most consulates and VFS centers offer biometric visa photos.
-If you'd rather not track one down, an online tool can produce a compliant 35x45mm photo from your phone instead.
+Most photo studios, pharmacies, and print shops near consulates and VFS centers offer biometric visa photos.
+If you'd rather skip a trip out, an online tool lets you produce a compliant 35x45mm photo from your phone and either print it yourself or order prints, without needing to find a local studio that knows the German spec.

 Can I get my Germany visa photo online instead of going to a studio?

-Yes — upload an existing photo and a visa photo maker can crop, resize, and replace the background to the correct standard, giving you both a print-ready file and a digital file for portal upload.
+Yes.
+An online visa photo maker can crop, resize, and replace the background of an existing photo to the 35x45mm German standard, producing both a print-ready file and a digital file for portal upload, all without an in-person studio visit.

 Is there an app for taking a Germany visa photo?